dotrungkien/clarity-composable-token/README.md

 - The Composable Token is a nft token, based on ERC721 token.
 - Each token can have only one parent, and can have many childs.
 - When attaching token A to token B:
-  - token A != token B
+  - token A must be different than token B
-  - token B parent must different than token A to avoid recursion attachment.
+  - parent of token B must be different than token A to avoid recursion attachment.
   - token A and B both belong to the same owner.
   - update parent for token A, and childs for token B.
 - When detaching token A from token B
   - token A must be attaching on token B.
   - update parent for token A, and childs for token B.
 - When transfering token A to new owner
-  - all attach token will be transfered, too.
+  - all attached token will be transfered, too.
   - update the token count for sender and receipent.

 ## Implementation